 But the morning after is sobering.
 I realize mine may be a much smaller, more personal, more esoteric perspective than I assumed.
 I wait patiently for the vote to be counted and for law to over-shadow our eccentric biases.

 An incurable disease stalks the land.
-It is called democracy.
-The experts think they understand it, but then it tricks them.
-“It will just go away,” says the magician, our confidence man, and he might as well be talking about the rule of law and the facts of facts.
+I don’t mean Covid.
+I mean this humane idea called democracy.
+The experts disagree about whether it is natural, or an unnatural thing that requires education and responsibility.
+“It will just go away,” our President said, referring to Covid.
+But he might as well have been talking about the rule of law and the facts of facts.
 “One day – it’s like a miracle – it will disappear.”
 When it comes to this virus of democracy, I don’t think so.

 Originally published in “Like the Dew: A Progressive Journal of Culture and Politics”